mrkieumy/YOLOv3_PyTorch/README.md

 ### Train your own data or KAIST data as follows:
 Before training on KAIST or FLIR or your own dataset, you should prepare some steps as follow:
-1. Dataset (download KAIST dataset as link and place on a directory)
+1. Dataset (download <a href="https://drive.google.com/file/d/14A3K2IPPPC8-BwPh-YjeHARaZqjnR655/view?usp=sharing">KAIST_dataset </a> and place on a directory any place (better at root or in current directory))
 2. Modify the link to dataset at data/train_thermal.txt and test_thermal.txt.
 3. Check some parameters in configuration files: data/kaist.data, cfg/yolov3_kaist.cfg such as train on thermal or visible, learning rate, etc,.